samringer/samringer.github.io/_posts/2018-10-27-Wasserstein_Distance.md

 <br>

 Each picture of Tucci has 128x128 = 16,384 individual pixels.
 (Let's keep things simply and ignore RGB).
 By abstracting a bit, try and imagine a 16,384 dimensional space.
-Each point in the space core correspondse to a different 128x128 picture.
+Each point in the space corresponds to a different 128x128 picture.
 Moving along a single dimension in this space is equivalent to one pixel in our image changing value.
 Moreover, *every* possible 128x128 picture you can think of correspondse to a different point in this space, whether it be a cloud, a Piña Colada, or just some random noise.

 <br>